 In Wales and the borders the corn dolly was known as the hag, the neck or the mare.
 A corn dolly at St Fagans National Museum of History, made by farm-worker Thomas Minton of Shropshire referred to his as “the little cage”.

-Peak’s Horsebox Studio at Abergavenny Food Festival will be home to a reinvigoration of the corn dolly, reflecting on harvest customs and what is sown and reaped now as part of modern farming processes and the broader impact on biodiversity.
+Peak’s Horsebox Studio at Abergavenny Food Festival became home to a reinvigoration of the corn dolly, reflecting on harvest customs and what is sown and reaped now as part of modern farming processes and the broader impact on biodiversity.

-Susan has been working with young people on our Caban Crefft project, using traditional and contemporary methods to make a variety of corn dollies and sculpture.
+Susan worked with young people on our Caban Crefft project, using traditional and contemporary methods to make a variety of corn dollies and sculpture.

-Come and visit our Horsebox Studio on the Castle grounds.
-There will be drop-in, family-friendly craft and creative writing workshops throughout the weekend.
+The Horsebox Studio was exhibited on the Castle grounds and featured drop-in, family-friendly craft and creative writing workshops throughout the weekend.

-For more information about the festival and to buy tickets visit:www.abergavennyfoodfestival.com
+For more information about the festival visit: www.abergavennyfoodfestival.com

 Susan Adams studied painting at Norwich School of Art and the Slade, going on to study Electronic Arts at Middlesex University.
 She uses a range of media including drawing, painting, printmaking, sculpture and video.
 She has lectured widely and held a number of prestigious Artist in Residency positions including those at Gloucester Cathedral, Millay Colony for the Arts New York, Welsh National Opera, Bardsey Island and Shaftesbury Abbey.

 Caban Crefft (The Craft Cabin) is a two year Arts and Wellbeing initiative funded by the Health Lottery offering weekly creative sessions for groups of young people in Abergavenny aged 16 – 25.